WICG/handwriting-recognition/explainer.md

 ### Segmentation result
-Segmentation result is a mapping from recognized graphemes to their composing strokes and points.
+Segmentation result is a mapping from recognized graphemes (user-perceived characters) to their composing strokes and points.
 This provides per-character editing functionality (e.g. delete this handwriting character in a note taking app).

 The segmentation result is a partition of the drawing: every point is attributed to exactly one grapheme.